Renien/Renien.github.io/_posts/blog/scala-blog-series/2015-05-12-scala-expression.md

 There can be a situation where you will need to iterate through a collection where it consists of another collection list.
 Basically it’s a nested collection data.
 Scala provides a great feature to run through the collection data with **one for loop** ☺.

 You have come to a stage where you need to manipulate and analyse with two or more groups of dataset.
-The following below code shows clearly while iterating through `fish list` include the  `lake fish` list in an effective way.
+The following below code shows clearly while iterating through `fish list` include the  `lakeFish` list in an effective way.

 {% highlight scala %}
 val lakeFish = List(new Fish("Freshwater drum", false), new Fish("Atlantic salmon", true))